cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 {%endwarning%}

 {%note title=Update Your Package Manager%}
-If you are using Linux, and you choose to install prerequisites or python-dev, you must first update your package manager:
+If you are using Linux, and you choose to use either the --force flag or the --installpythondev flag, you must first update your package manager:
     sudo apt-get update
     or
     sudo yum update